lordcraymen/rag-prototype/readme.md

 # RAG Prototype with FastMCP

 A powerful Retrieval-Augmented Generation (RAG) system built with FastMCP, PostgreSQL + pgvector, and local embeddings.
-Provides a Model Context Protocol server for AI assistants like Claude and ChatGPT.
+Provides a Model Context Protocol server for AI assistants and development environments.

 ## ✨ Features